yangshun/tech-interview-handbook/contents/behavioral-questions.md

 - What strengths do you think are most important for _your job position_?
 - What words would your colleagues use to describe you?
 - What would you hope to achieve in the first six months after being hired?
+- Tell me why you will be a good fit for the position.

 ## Airbnb